 - 2015 – Funding for a two-years artistic project with the Ensemble Modelo62 from the Dutch Performing Arts Funds, the Netherlands

-- 2013 – Honorable Mention at the competition Gaudeamus Award, the Netherlands
+- 2013 – Gaudeamus Award, the Netherlands, Honorable Mention

 UPCOMING & CURRENT PROJECTS

-- Next project (early 2019): New work for one of the greatest double bass players of contemporary music – Aleksander Gabrys – and the Ensemble Phoenix Basel.
+- Currently in progress: New work for one of the greatest double bass players of contemporary music – Aleksander Gabrys – and the Ensemble Phoenix Basel.
 The piece will be result of the workshops series organised by the Ensemble Phoenix, in the framework of their programme ‘Satellite 2018–19’

 duo clearobscure (Aleksandra Bajde & Emre Sihan Kaleli) is a contemporary music duo currently based in Vienna.